 Carotid angioplasty for carotid occlusive disease

-Carotid angioplasty, also called balloon angioplasty, is a minimally invasive procedure in which a small catheter is inserted into an artery in the groin and threaded up to the carotid artery.
+Carotid angioplasty, also called balloon angioplasty, is a minimally invasive procedure in which a small catheter is inserted into an artery in the groin or wrist and threaded up to the carotid artery.
 A tiny balloon on the tip of the catheter is then inflated, widening the artery at the spot where it’s narrowed or blocked.

 Angioplasty is also used to place a stent in the artery.